samuelchiang/ESP32_Reflow_Controller/README.md

 - ESP32 output PWM to SSR for heater control.
 - ESP32 use PID control.
 - WiFi Button: Short pressed for switch WiFi on/off.
 Long pressed for reset WiFi AP.
 - If WiFi is on, ESP32 can publish temperature and PWM Duty Ratio by MQTT.
+You can also send PID control command to ESP32.

 ## Result
 Based on [Wikipedia Reflow](https://en.wikipedia.org/wiki/Reflow_soldering), I create a temperature curve as the following picture.